Sixdsn/FreeMemory/README.md

 libboost-program-options-dev

 This program is used to free unused memory such a cached pages and remount empty swap if possible.
-It can run as a watchdog silently in background and check every N seconds.
+It can run silently as a watchdog in background and check every N minutes.

+USAGE:

+$>sixfree -h

+Allowed options:

+-h [ --help ]         print this menu

+-b [ --bg ]           run in background

+-w [ --watchdog ]     run as watchdog

+-s [ --silent ]       do not print output

+-S [ --noswap ]       do not swapoff/swapon

+-t [ --time ] arg     wait N minutes between each run

+-m [ --memory ] arg   free if % memory available is below N